-- At least 50% of hot-water demand must be met by means - Roof or ceiling insulation is required, and must meet minimum - Insulation is required for exposed hot-water pipes. - Wall insulation is required for non-masonry external walls.

-- Floor insulation is required if there is in-slab heating. - Shading devices or performance glazing is required where glass areas are greater than 15% of net floor area. - Other building services that use energy or control the use of energy must be provided in accordance with SANS 204. - Orientation requirements in accordance with SANS 204 are non-mandatory, as the fenestration design can compensate for sub-optimal orientation.
+- At least 50% of hot-water demand must be met by means other than electric resistance heating. - Roof or ceiling insulation is required, and must meet minimum requirements, depending on the climatic zone and roof material. - Insulation is required for exposed hot-water pipes. - Wall insulation is required for non-masonry external walls. - Floor insulation is required if there is in-slab heating. - Shading devices or performance glazing is required where glass areas are greater than 15% of net floor area. - Other building services that use energy or control the use of energy must be provided in accordance with SANS 204. - Orientation requirements in accordance with SANS 204 are non-mandatory, as the fenestration design can compensate for sub-optimal orientation.